Bulletin board system: GUIs

-Through the late 1980s and early 1990s, there was considerable experimentation with ways to improve the BBS experience from its command-line interface roots.
-Almost every popular system improved matters somewhat by adding ANSI-based color menus to make reading easier, and most also allowed cursor commands to offer command-line recall and similar features.
+Through the late 1980s and early 1990s, there was considerable experimentation with ways to develop user-friendly interfaces for BBSes.
+Almost every popular system used ANSI-based color menus to make reading easier on capable hardware and terminal emulators, and most also allowed cursor commands to offer command-line recall and similar features.
 Another common feature was the use of autocomplete to make menu navigation simpler, a feature that would not re-appear on the Web until decades later.

 A number of systems also made forays into GUI-based interfaces, either using character graphics sent from the host, or using custom GUI-based terminal systems.
-The latter initially appeared, unsurprisingly, on the Macintosh platform, where TeleFinder and FirstClass became very popular.
+The latter initially appeared on the Macintosh platform, where TeleFinder and FirstClass became very popular.
 FirstClass offered a host of features that would be difficult or impossible under a terminal-based solution, including bi-directional information flow and non-blocking operation that allowed the user to exchange files in both directions while continuing to use the message system and chat, all in separate windows.
 Will Price's "Hermes", released in 1988, combined a familiar PC style with Macintosh GUI interface.
 (Hermes was already "venerable" by 1994 although the Hermes II release remained popular.)
 Skypix featured on Amiga a complete markup language.
 It used a standardized set of icons to indicate mouse driven commands available online and to recognize different filetypes present on BBS storage media.
 It was capable of transmitting data like images, audio files, and audio clips between users linked to the same BBS or off-line if the BBS was in the circuit of the FidoNet organization.

 On the PC, efforts were more oriented to extensions of the original terminal concept, with the GUI being described in the information on the host.
 One example was the Remote Imaging Protocol, essentially a picture description system, which remained relatively obscure.
 Probably the ultimate development of this style of operation was the dynamic page implementation of the University of Southern California BBS (USCBBS) by Susan Biddlecomb, which predated the implementation of the HTML Dynamic web page.
 A complete Dynamic web page implementation was accomplished using TBBS with a TDBS add-on presenting a complete menu system individually customized for each user.